 Adding a thick set of litter to the nesting boxes can help the hen to relax and spend more time at the nest.
 Always make sure that the nest are clean by adding nesting material that is thick enough to cushion the eggs so they don’t break.

 If you are successful, you will notice that the hen will spend most of her time in the nest.
 It may leave briefly to feed drink and defecate.
 The hen will also produce the telltale noises of a mother hen and growl and fuss if you try to move her.
 Encourage this by leaving food nearby.
-If this happens, remove the dummy eggs or the old eggs and slip some fresh fertilised eggs under her.
+If this happens, remove the dummy eggs or the old eggs and slip some freshly fertilised eggs under her.

 NB: Provide spacious nesting boxes since the first hen to get broody might induce broodiness in more hens and they start fighting for space.
 Moving a broody chicken will most likely abort the broodiness.